ipavlic/apex-fp/README.md

 ##### Warning :warning:

-Fields that are present on the *prototype* object must also be available on the collection which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.
+Fields that are present on the *prototype* object must also be available on records that are tested, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.